Raw blues, roots and folk,

-on Bouzouki, National steel guitar and harmonica.
+Played on National steel guitar, bouzouki and harmonica.

-Available solo and with Iqbal Pathan on tablas and darabuka.
+2) With Iqbal Pathan on tablas and darabuka.

 Arts Council Award Winner